zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 You can find several implementation examples for the ChatCompletions operations inside of the [GenAI showcase application](https://marketplace.mendix.com/link/component/220475).

-### Invoking Specific Models by Using the InvokeModel Operation
+### Invoking Specific Models by Using the InvokeModel Operation (advanced)

-Depending on your needs, you can reuse the operations inside the **Amazon Bedrock** sections.
-You can also find guidance on how to implement the required structures in the [GenAICommons](/appstore/modules/genai/) documentation.
-This scenario represents an advanced or exception case.
+In case you need Bedrock specific capabilities that you cannot execute through the normal [GenAI Commons](/appstore/modules/genai/) operations, you can use the operations inside the **Amazon Bedrock** sections.
 In most instances, the standard procedures outlined in ‘GenAI Commons Operations’ should be sufficient to address your needs.
 Most text models can be used with the **ChatCompletions** operation.
 For an overview of the supported models and capabilities, see [Supported models and model features](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features) in the AWS Bedrock documentation.

 To invoke a specific model that is not covered by the ChatCompletions operation, you can make use of the **Invoke Model** operation by performing the following steps: